tdurouchoux/dsview_vault/topics/Concept/Program synthesis.md

 type: Concept
 ---

-The process of automatically generating programs that meet a specified set of requirements or specifications.
+A method of automatically generating programs that can adapt to new tasks based on limited examples.